treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 After volunteering, people may occasionally meet you in the hall and wonder why they're already familiar with your friendly face.
 It's because you handed them their badge or checked their name off a list!
-Also volunteering can give you glimpse behind the scenes of PyCon and **make things feel a little less scary and official**.
+Also volunteering can give you a glimpse behind the scenes of PyCon and **make things feel a little less scary and official**.

 If you are planning to volunteer though, make sure you block that time off on your calendar and that you show up.
 **Don't miss your volunteering time slots and leave the staff scrambling to find someone to fill in at the last minute**.